zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 It's 2022, anyone can train a machine learning (ML) model these days.
 Libraries like [PyTorch](https://pytorch.org/), [Tensorflow](https://www.tensorflow.org/), and [Scikit-learn](https://scikit-learn.org/stable/index.html) have lowered the entry barrier so much, you can get started in minutes.

-Needless to say, there are tons of notebooks and tutorials out there that walk you through step-by-step.
+Needless to say, there are tons of tutorial notebooks out there that will walk you through step-by-step.
-While there are values in tutorials and notebooks, especially in the exploration stage, they are often not sufficient for production use cases.
+While there are values in tutorial notebooks, especially in the exploration stage, they are often insufficient for production use cases.
-The folks from Neptune wrote a good [post](https://neptune.ai/blog/should-you-use-jupyter-notebooks-in-production) on the pros and cons of using notebooks in production machine learning (ML).
+The folks from Neptune wrote a good [post](https://neptune.ai/blog/should-you-use-jupyter-notebooks-in-production) on the pros and cons of using notebooks vs Python scripts in production machine learning (ML).
 I will leave the judgment to you depending on your use cases.

 ![poster](/assets/posts/pytorch_wandb/meme.jpg)

-But the majority of codes you'd find in [quickstarts](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) and tutorials are optimized for learning and exploring.
+But the majority of codes you'd find in [quickstarts](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) and tutorials are written for learning and exploring.
 The question is how do you transform these codes so that they can be used for production ML?
 Or is that even possible?

 With ZenML, yes it is 🚀.

 In this post, I will show you how to turn vanilla PyTorch codes into a production-ready ML pipeline that can be run on any cloud infrastructure while incorporating the best practices of MLOps.

-In short, you'll learn how to -
+By the end of the post, you'll learn how to -

 + Transform a vanilla PyTorch code into ZenML pipelines.
 + Visualize the pipeline on an interactive dashboard.